 - Won't smudge if you get a little bit teary while binging Netflix

 A great lash tint can nix the need to apply layers of mascara, which means lashes are darker but clump-free.
-Even lower lashes can get tinted, adding a dramatic eye-framing look without product application.
+Even bottom lashes can get tinted, adding a dramatic eye-framing look without product application.

 Brow and lash tinting procedures each take only about 10 to 15 minutes for one application.
 For some ladies, the time savings alone is worth the treatment.